Albert Ramdin: Minister of Foreign Affairs

 On 16 July 2020, Ramdin became Minister of Foreign Affairs, International Business and International Cooperation in the cabinet of President Chan Santokhi.
 In August 2020, he was the first Surinamese member of government in ten years to pay an official visit to the Netherlands.

-Candidacy for Secretary General of the Organization of American States
+Secretary General of the Organization of American States

 In early 2025, Ramdin presented his candidacy to succeed Luis Almagro as OAS Secretary General.
 He was elected to a five-year term on 10 March 2025.